-A personal guarantee is an agreement whereby, if a business is unable to finish repaying a loan, the guarantors are responsible for repaying the loan with their personal assets.
+A personal guarantee is an agreement whereby if a business cannot finish repaying a loan, the guarantor(s) (the person or persons signing the guarantee) is responsible for repaying the loan with their personal assets.

-Traditionally, a personal guarantee is signed by anybody who owns at least 20% of the business.
+Traditionally, a personal guarantee is signed by anyone who owns at least 20% of the business.
 The agreement is also commonly signed by a loan cosigner and the spouses of all guarantors.

-It’s important to note that a loan with a personal guarantee is not considered a secured loan, because the agreement is not tied to any specific assets.
+It’s important to note that a loan with a personal guarantee is not considered a secured loan because the agreement is not tied to any specific assets — i.e., collateral.
 Many lenders that advertise “unsecured loans” probably still require this agreement.

-However, personal guarantees still give a lot of the power to the lenders.
-The good news is that there are different types of agreements, and some of them offer more protection for you and your business partners.
+However, personal guarantees still give a lot of power to the lenders.
+The good news is that there are different types of agreements, and some of them offer more protection for you and your business partners than others.
 Understand the differences, and you’ll have a better chance of avoiding a bad agreement.

 Unlimited Personal Guarantee

 If you are a guarantor on an unlimited agreement, you are giving the lender permission to collect any money you still own them plus any legal fees that might have incurred while the lender was securing a judgment against you.